naamahdaemon/naamahdaemon/README.md

 # Installation
 Copy `stat.html`, `index.html` and your `csv` file to your web server.

+The `csv` file can count whatever data you want.
+It is up to you to generate and update the file so that your graph will be updated (in real time).

+> Example
+> I use this graph to monitor my Mina node server uptime.
+> A shell script parse logs ono my server to generate date,ticks `csv` file.
+> This file is automatically uploaded to my web server each time it is updated
+> Then I can display my uptime graph from my web server.

 ## `stat.html`
 The `stat.html` file displays a single CSV file.